hb-gatsby/gatsby-starter-lumen/content/posts/2020-03-03-terminal-co-ipfs-web3-deployment-simplified.md

 ## More Info

-* To request early access, visit [Terminal Beta](https://terminalbeta.typeform.com/to/kionHH).
+* To request early access, visit [Fleek Beta](https://terminalbeta.typeform.com/to/kionHH).
 * For more details, check out their [documentation](https://docs.Fleek.co/).
 (More content soon)
 * For additional questions and 24/7 support, join their [Slack](https://app.slack.com/client/TT3NZ3XDY).